Spanish reconquest of Santo Domingo: Early conspiracies in Santo Domingo

-The dates of Rendón's initial movements are not clear, but it is known that on September 1, 1808, he wrote to the vicar of Santiago of the Knights, Vicente Luna, updating him on his steps and affairs.
+The dates of Rendón's initial movements are not clear, but it is known that on September 1, 1808, he wrote to the vicar of Santiago de los Caballeros, Vicente Luna, updating him on his steps and affairs.
 The vicar responded on October 9, in a letter that shows that at that time Sánchez Ramírez was a recognized figure in the conspiracy against the French.
 Luna complained about "the lack of correspondence that Don Juan Sánchez, who has taken charge of these matters, should send us."
 Even so, at all times the letter hints at the existence of two prominent and close figures: Sánchez and Rendón.
 "And I charge you and Sánchez not to have us more time in confusion."
 The prelate explains that in Santiago they were only waiting for a signal to displace the French authorities.
 "In this We are not careful about Santiago, since there are not even eight Frenchmen, and the Commander General seems to resist nothing: we are now putting in an express that is of our trust and well trained, so that you and Sánchez impose them on the things that happen here, which are all good."
 According to the Diario de la Reconquista, in Higüey, Juan Sánchez Ramírez found Rendón on September 5, learning that he had burned the letters he brought for fear of being apprehended with them.
 For Utrera, "having changed the errands until he lost his pursuers with the loss of his flight, he finally found the darkest of all fortunes, because whoever saved his life, taking him to a remote place, took from him the flag of the foreign liberation of the Homeland."
 According to this approach, Juan Sánchez Ramírez retained Rendón Sarmiento in El Seibo and this caused his leadership to be broken, being the one who assumed the decisive command in the process.
 He used the contacts created by Rendón Sarmiento to receive and send information to Puerto Rico.
 Although it is known that since August, Sánchez Ramírez was moving in search of support for his cause, for Utrera he was the last to formally request Spanish help for the expulsion of the French.